proxytranslation/user-docs/dashboard/cookbook/ssl_certificates.md

 after decrypting the keyfile, at which point it will be available for use with the proxied site.

+N.B.: When selecting an SSL provider, bear in mind that Google only accepts certificates that are either self-signed or signed by a publicly trusted root Certificate Authority.
+One important point that needs to be highlighted is that the root CA for CloudFlare's Origin certificate system is *not* publicly trusted.
+Thus, we are unable to make use of Origin certificates generated via CloudFlare's system - in this case, please contact us for a `CSR` file for use with a provider of your choice.

 ## SSL Manipulation Commands

 ### Converting private keys to RSA